(1969 Hurst/Olds Prototype Pictures)

 Last Updated:

-Notice the 1968 logo license on the 1st photo below.
+Notice the 1968 logo license on the 1st two photo's below.

 The following 2 photo's are from the magazine 'Collectible Automobile'.
 This prototype was photographed at GM's Tech Center on December 6, 1968.
 The rear fin and front scoop are different from the prototype photo's above, also notice the gold stripe in the rear window!!!
 I'm not exactly sure if this version of the prototype came before or after the above version.

-I believe the following photo's can be considered a late prototype of the car.
+I believe the following photo's can be considered a late prototype of the car, these are photo's used for publicity and promo pics of the car.
 None of the production vehicles were available with hood locks which made buyers wonder where they were when they went to buy the car since the publicity shots of the car were show with them.
 I have no idea what happened to this car but I have heard that some owners had the hood locks installed on the car after they were purchased.